-Learning about the ancient world through lectures and readings is just the first step in discovering the vast history and culture of Greece, Rome, and the Ancient Near East.
-To truly comprehend the art and architecture – the layout of historic cities and regions – and gain an understanding of the significant events in ancient times, visiting is the next.
+Learning about the ancient world through lectures and readings is just the first step in discovering its vast history and culture.
+To truly comprehend the art and architecture – the layout of historic cities and regions – and gain an understanding of the significant events and their impact on modern life, visiting is the next.
 Study abroad provides students the opportunity to experience and explore what textbooks and professors can only discuss.

-Because the CANES Department believes so strongly in study abroad, we have created two faculty-led programs: UW-Classics in Italy and UW-Classics in Greece.
-These three-week programs are offered in alternating summers and provide students with guided exploration of some of the most famous sites of the ancient world.
+Because the CANES Department believes so strongly in study abroad, we have created two faculty-led programs: UW-Classics in Greece and UW-Classics in Italy.
+These three-week programs provide students with guided exploration of some of the most famous sites of the ancient world.

 In addition to our summer study, there are a number of semester and year-long study abroad programs through International Academic Programs (IAP).
 No matter when study abroad may fit into your academic plans, there is going to be a program that meets your needs.
 Best of all, we offer two scholarships that can help offset the cost of study abroad and they are available to CANES majors only.
 Learn more about those here.

 While there are no pre-requisites for either UW Classics study abroad programs and declaration of a CANES major or certificate is not required, it is particularly helpful for students interested in these locations to have taken one or two relevant history or culture courses.
 Beginning with some historical context and background in the ancient world will significantly enhance a student’s experience and add to the breadth and depth of knowledge gained.

 Participating students earn 3 credits and can complete the Classical Studies certificate taking just 4 more courses for a total of 15 credits.